 Features: Cantilevered Turning Rolls

-- Safely supports and rotates 70,000 lbs boilers & vessels during the welding of end caps.
+- Safely supports and rotates 70,000 lb boilers & vessels during the welding of end caps.

-- Spring loaded track-wheels allows the turning rolls to be pushed by hand, but then lock into place once a section of can is lowered on top.
+- Spring-loaded track-wheels allows the turning rolls to be pushed by hand but then lock into place once a section of the can is lowered on top.

 - Cantilevered design places the frame outside of the rotation area.

 - Larger diameter wheels provide additional vertical clearance for nozzles.